top of page

 Dry cough needs cough suppressants to stop it such as dextromethorphan, but productive cough medicines are mostly intended to help dissolve and cough out the mucous such as guaifenesin.
 There are different medications for each kin of cough and you should not use them interchangeably.
 To learn more visit

-Dry Cough remedies
+Dry Cough pharmacist guide

-Productive Cough management.
+Productive Cough pharmacist guide

 3. My cough is fluctuating between dry and mucous productive, what should I do?

 I recommend using a short-acting expectorant for mucous while awake to clear the chest out, and a long-acting suppressant at night to calm down the cough reflex.
 Make sure that your chest is clear of heavy mucous before using a suppressant.
+Read the full pharmacist guide.

 Abstract Surface_edited.jpg